taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [CipherChat](https://github.com/robustnlp/cipherchat) - A framework to evaluate the generalization capability of safety alignment for LLMs
  * [bonito](https://github.com/batsresearch/bonito) - A lightweight library for generating synthetic instruction tuning datasets for your data without GPT.
  * [azure-open-ai-embeddings-qna](https://github.com/ruoccofabrizio/azure-open-ai-embeddings-qna) - A simple web application for a OpenAI-enabled document search.
 This repo uses Azure OpenAI Service for creating embeddings vectors from documents.
 For answering the question of a user, it retrieves the most relevant document and then uses GPT-3, GPT-3.5 or
+ * [open-interpreter](https://github.com/openinterpreter/open-interpreter) - A natural language interface for computers
+ * [EvaluationPapers4ChatGPT](https://github.com/thu-keg/evaluationpapers4chatgpt) - Resource, Evaluation and Detection Papers for ChatGPT
+ * [private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks

 ## Langchain